fraenky8/tables-to-go/README.md

 * convert your tables to structs
 * table with name `a_foo_bar` will become file `AFooBar.go` with struct `AFooBar`
-* properly formated files with imports
+* properly formatted files with imports
-* automatically typed struct fields, either with `sql.Null*` or primitve pointer types
+* automatically typed struct fields, either with `sql.Null*` or primitive pointer types
 * struct fields with `db`-tags for ready to use in database code
 * **partial support for [Masterminds/structable](https://github.com/Masterminds/structable)**